-If you’re an international festival goer arriving into Bangkok then check out this Guide to Arriving in Bangkok!
+If you’re an international festival goer arriving in Bangkok then check out this Guide to Travelling to Bangkok!
 There you will find several options to get you to your destination within the city before moving on to the festival.

 There are two BTS lines that run through Bangkok: the Siam Line and the Sukhumvit Line.
 Both of these lines connect at Siam station which is one of the most central points of the city.